 In order to meet the measurement requirements and to enable a multiple calibration of irretrievable sensors (that means, the sensors are embedded or installed inside of large structures that the sensors are no longer attainable), a special compensation method has been developed.
 It uses an auxiliary energy.
-The principle of the measuring head is shown in Fig. 1; Fig. 2 shows a sample of the sensing head.
+The principle of the measuring head is shown in Fig. 2.
 Inside the measuring head, a nearly reaction-free Fabry-Pérot interferometer (FPI) sensor, which is able to slide in a tiny capillary [3], is used as measuring interferometer.
-This movable fiber Fabry-Pérot sensor is driven by a change of the measurand (here: by deflection of the diaphragm).
+This movable fibre Fabry-Pérot sensor is driven by a change of the measurand (here: by deflection of the diaphragm).
 The calibration and measurement procedure is started by introduction of the auxiliary energy (in this case: compressed air) into the head.
-Due to this action, the elastic element (see Fig. 1) is slightly deformed and the measuring interferometer will be shifted back until a well-defined reference position.
+Due to this action, the elastic element (see Fig. 2) is slightly deformed and the measuring interferometer will be shifted back until a well-defined reference position.
 This position which represents the stable zero-point position is detected by a second interferometer sensor (stop trigger FPI).
 Finally, the evaluation of the interference signal of the measuring interferometer sensor delivers the difference between the value following from the actual measurement and the value defined by the reference point.
 Thus, measurement and calibration procedure is directly connected.

-Fig. 1: Scanning principle using fibre Fabry-Pérot sensors
+Fig. 1.
+Photograph of the sensing head Fig.2.
+Scanning principle using fibre Fabry-Pérot sensors